Need Help Choosing?

 By just about any measure, Helcim excels at offering a quality product at a fair price.
 Don’t like long-term contracts?
 All Helcim accounts are billed on a month-to-month basis, with no early termination fee if you decide to close your account.
 Don’t like expensive tiered pricing plans?
 All accounts feature the same interchange-plus pricing plan advertised on their website (with discounts available for nonprofit and high-volume businesses).
 Also, Helcim doesn’t like overpriced credit card terminal leases any more than you do.
 Instead, they’ll sell you a terminal outright or reprogram your existing equipment for free.
 Most importantly, they back up all these great features with excellent 24/7 customer support.

-So, there has to be a catch, right?
+So, there must be a catch, right?
 Well, Helcim isn’t for everyone.
 The company freely admits that its pricing structure doesn’t work well for small businesses processing less than $1,500 per month.
 If your business falls into that category, you should probably consider using Square or a similar payment service processor (PSP).
 Also, one of the ways Helcim can offer such competitive prices is by not accepting high-risk merchants.
-If your business is high-risk, take a look at our article The Best High-Risk Merchant Account Providers.
+If your business is high-risk, check out our article The Best High-Risk Merchant Account Providers for some suggested vendors.

 For everyone else, Helcim scores an excellent 5 out of 5 stars and qualifies as one of the best overall merchant account providers in the industry.
-They earn our highest recommendation, and we encourage you to take a look at what they have to offer.
+They earn our highest recommendation, and we encourage you to check out what they have to offer.

 Table of Contents